Esri/storymap-tour/README.md

 It is possible to open the Map Tour on a specific point and not on the first one by using the URL parameter `index` (from index=1 to index={number of point}).

 ## What's new?

+#### Map Tour 2.2 released on 12/10/2013

+Major changes:
+ * Simplified the workflow for integrating video (see [FAQ](#how-to-use-videos))
+ * Interactive builder overall user experience improvement (see below)

+Viewer evolution:
+ * Updated social sharing icons
+ * Updated previous/next icons of the integrated layout
+ * New full screen button hover the picture/video to maximize the media
+ * Option in bit.ly sharing to ‘Link to the current place’
+ * Optional 'Locate' button that lets the user see their current position on the map (if the author chooses to include it and if user's browser supports it)

+Interactive builder evolution:
+ * Support authoring a Tour without existing webmap or web application item
+ * New share dialog that allow to share the Tour publicly (or within author's Organization)
+ * Improved user experience of the builder top button bar, initialization and import dialog
+ * New basemap selector
+ * New YouTube import dialog
+ * Option to include a ‘Locate button’ (Settings->Layout)
+ * Allow to set theme color using RGB values
+ * More documentation for publishing the Tour is available through the Help dialog
+ * Geocoder widget support using multiple geocoder services

+Viewer issues:
+ * When using the index URL parameter, the previous button was not active if it needed to be
+ * Application wasn't functional with Android default browser
+ * Desktop carousel weren't clickable on IE9 when point name was containing invalid HTML tags
+ * Prevent header title/subtitle to overflow the logo and social sharing links

+Interactive builder issues:
+ * Some dialog weren't fully functional on iOS 7, Android or low-resolution desktop browser
+ * Only the first webmap and application item tag were kept when the app was saved
+ * Detection of html tags error in point name/description
+ * Shapefile layer imported in the webmap using a zip file that contained a whitespace weren’t visible in the app (only for layer that weren’t the map tour data source, like a boundary layer)
+ * It was impossible to save a name/description containing a html a tag when the url including a ‘=’ sign
+ * Video added to a newly created application weren't usable until browser was refreshed

+Downloadable version evolution:
+ * New configuration option to create a non-numbered Map Tour (allow use of a single map markers for all points and turn off all numbering)
+ * New configuration option to include a ‘Locate button’

+Developer evolution:
+ * Use ArcGIS API for Javascript 3.8

 #### Map Tour 2.1.1 released on 10/17/2013